Bugis: The Islamisation of Bugis-Makassar-Mandar

 In the later half of the 16th century, the contest between Islam and Christianity was still largely undecided in South Sulawesi Peninsula.
-Most of the surrounding kingdoms in Sulawesi have already become Muslims under the sway of Ternate-Gorontalo in 1525 and Buton in 1542.
+Most of the surrounding kingdoms in Sulawesi had already become Muslim under the sway of Ternate-Gorontalo in 1525 and Buton in 1542.
 There were already individual converts in South Sulawesi.

 In 1550, the Malay-Muslim community of Macassar were awarded special privileges by the ruler of Gowa according to Lontarak Patturiolonga.
-However, in 1575, during the visit by Abdul Makmur (Dato' ri Bandang), one of the Minangkabau proselytizers of Islam, he noted that there are several difficulties to convert the locals – the superfluous liking towards dried boar flesh, raw deer liver diced with blood (lawa) and palm liquor.
-He then embarked to promulgate the teaching of Islam in the Kingdom of Kutei, eastern Borneo, in which he was more triumphant.
-In 1580, the Sultan of Ternate, Babullah, advised the ruler of Gowa to embrace the teaching of Islam, the king declined.
-However, as a gesture of kindness, he awarded the Makassar-Malay community the consent to construct a mosque.
+However, in 1575, during the visit by Abdul Makmur (Dato' ri Bandang), one of the Minangkabau proselytizers of Islam, he noted that there are several difficulties to convert the locals – their fondness for dried boar flesh, raw deer liver diced with blood (lawa) and palm liquor.
+He then embarked to promulgate the teaching of Islam in the Kingdom of Kutei, eastern Borneo, where he was more successful.
+In 1580, the Sultan of Ternate, Babullah, advised the ruler of Gowa to embrace the teaching of Islam, but the king declined.
+However, as a gesture of kindness, he allowed the Makassar-Malay community to construct a mosque.